allenai/embodied-clip/README.md

 This repository includes all code and pretrained models necessary to replicate the experiments in our paper.
 We have included forks of other repositories as branches, as we find this is a convenient way to centralize our experiments and track changes.

+## Notice

+The EmbodiedCLIP implementations for RoboTHOR and Rearrangement have been upstreamed into [allenai/allenact](https://github.com/allenai/allenact).
+If you encounter any bugs related to THOR, please open issues there instead.

+If you have general problems related to Habitat, you can refer to the [original Habitat repo](https://github.com/facebookresearch/habitat-lab).
+If you have issues related to the EmbodiedCLIP implementation in Habitat, you can reach out to us at [allenai/allenact](https://github.com/allenai/allenact/issues) for support.

+## Experiments

 **Please see the following links with detailed instructions on how to replicate each experiment:**

 - Baselines